 What Happens After the Inspection?

-Soon after the completion of your inspection, usually a matter of days, you’ll be receiving what should be a thorough report on the condition of the home.
-The report should breakdown any issues from the most serious items, such as things that may affect the structure or safety of the home, down to minor cosmetic items and anything in between.
+Soon after completing your inspection, usually a matter of days, you’ll be receiving what should be a thorough report on the condition of the home.
+The report should breakdown any issues from the most serious items, such as things that may affect the structure or safety of the home, down to minor cosmetic items, and anything in between.

 When You Need an Inspection in Pennsylvania